Generation Kill (miniseries): Critical response

 The miniseries received very positive reviews from critics.
 On Metacritic, it received a score of 80 out of 100 based on 27 reviews, indicating "generally favorable reviews".
 On Rotten Tomatoes, the miniseries has an approval rating of 86% based on 42 reviews, with an average rating of 9.1/10.
 The critical consensus reads, "Generation Kill plunges the viewer into war with a visceral force that's still somehow reined in by masterful storytelling and a strong command of period details."
+A red carpet screening of Generation Kill was held for U.S. Marines at Camp Pendleton in California, where the series was favorably received.

 Entertainment Weekly gave the series an "A−" rating, and critic Ken Tucker remarked favorably on its avoidance of cliché, self-consciousness, and agenda-driven storytelling, and praised its execution, nuance, and verisimilitude.
 Robert Bianco of USA Today wrote: "the seven-part Generation Kill is what you'd hope for from the people behind The Wire: an honest, barely adorned, sometimes painfully vivid representation of life as we live it now.
 It's journalism converted to art, with both benefiting".
-Austin Smith of the New York Post, however, was not as impressed; he described the series "as dull and throbbing as a severe headache".
+Nev Pierce of Empire gave the miniseries a perfect five out of five stars.
+Brian Lowry of Variety says "HBO nails the target with Generation Kill".
+Tim Goodman of SFGate praised the series' authenticity and attention to detail.
+Writing for The New York Times, Alessandra Stanley remarked "Generation Kill has a superb cast and script, provides a searingly intense, clear-eyed look at the first stage of the war, and it is often gripping".
+Noel Murray of The A.V.
+Club wrote: "By the time Generation Kills final chapter ends, Wright and company have created not just a nuanced, necessary explication of recent events, but an epic that can stand alongside the greatest long-form movies ever made".
+Pattie Pegler of Stuff said, "This is a complex, unwieldy tale that draws you in and isn't afraid to take its time.
+And, in that way it reminds me of The Wire – a brilliant piece of television that left you thinking long after you switched off.
+Generation Kill promises to be equally unforgettable."

-A red carpet screening of Generation Kill was held for U.S. Marines at Camp Pendleton in California, where the series was favorably received.
+Conversely, Austin Smith of the New York Post was not as impressed.
+He described the series "as dull and throbbing as a severe headache".
+Similarly, Troy Patterson of Slate wrote: "Generation Kill is too skeptical about authority to entertain neocons or red-meat nationalists and too depressing to delight a good liberal.
+It plays like it's been built for antisocial boys—armchair heroes in love with guns and in search of demented adventure."